Gif-Comic-DSL/SolarSystemRuntimeAnalysis/README.md

 # Using the plugin
 DISCLAIMER: these commands are for Mac users!
-They are slightly different on Windows (we'll update this with Windows commands soon)
+Windows users beware!

 ## Building/Compiling the plugin